famished-tiger/Rley/README.md

 5. [Parsing some input](#parsing-some-input)
 6. [Generating the parse forest](#generating-the-parse-forest)

-The complete source code of the tour can be found in the [examples](https://github.com/famished-tiger/Rley/tree/master/examples/NLP/mini_en_demo.rb) directory
+The complete source code of the example used in this tour can be found in the [examples](https://github.com/famished-tiger/Rley/tree/master/examples/NLP/mini_en_demo.rb) directory